North Warren and Lake George girls advance, Cougars at top of league

 Warrensburg’s Zoe Morgan (left) and Lake George’s Lacey Cormie vie for ball control during the game Jan.
 27 between the two schools.
 Morgan and Cormie will be key players in the upcoming Adirondack League championship playoffs in which North Warren is seeded first overall, Warrensburg second and Lake George, third.

-LAKE GEORGE — The girls basketball teams of Lake George, North Warren and Warrensburg high schools continued their winning ways this week as each gained victories against Adirondack League rivals.
+LAKE GEORGE — The girls basketball teams of Lake George, North Warren and Warrensburg high schools continued their winning ways recently, as each gained key victories against Adirondack League rivals.

 With the league championship playoffs approaching, all three were atop their respective league divisions, based on school size.

-After defeating Hartford Feb.
-3 by a score of 56-45 and beating Hadley-Luzerne 59-20 on Feb.
-6, North Warren was leading the entire league with an 11-1 league record, despite their school being far smaller.
+The achievement in earning the top position is remarkable, considering their enrollment is far smaller than other schools in the league.

+On Feb.
+13, the Cougars added an exclamation point to their 2016-17 regular-season campaign by defeating Fort Edward by a score of 59-29.
+As of Tuesday, the Cougars were 13-1 in the league, and 16-2 overall.

 Warrensburg, after its 54-40 win over Argyle Feb.
-3, secured a Division II league title with their 10-2 record, and they’re now sitting in second place in the league.
+3, secured a Division II league title with their 10-2 record.

+The Burghers followed up this key victory with another on Feb.
+10, as they defeated Salem 49-43 after trailing 18-26 at halftime.
+With this latest win, Warrensburg was 12-2 in the league and 16-2 overall as of Tuesday — and seeded second in the league with the playoffs approaching.

+Against Salem, Megan Hughes was top scorer with 19 points, followed by Hope Boland with 13.

-And Division I Lake George, also 10-2 in the league, attained third place after defeating Corinth 59-26.
+Division I Lake George, also 12-2 in the league, attained third place after defeating Corinth 59-26 two weeks ago.
 Warrensburg has the seeding advantage, as the Burghers defeated the Warriors Jan.
 27 in a tough battle.

-With North Warren, Warrensburg and Lake George seeded #1, #2 and #3 respectively the lineup for league playoff games solidified, barring any surprise upset in the next several days.
+With North Warren, Warrensburg and Lake George seeded #1, #2 and #3 respectively, the lineup for league playoff games solidified last week.
 The semifinal league championship games are to be held at 6 p.m. and 7:30 p.m.
 Wednesday Feb.
 15 at Glens Falls High School, and the finals at 6 p.m.
 Friday Feb.
 17 also at Glens Falls.

 The Hartford-Lake George game Feb.
 3 provided a milestone for one of the Warriors’ talented athletes.